Qwant/idunn/README.md

 Then you can run pytest:
 `pipenv run pytest tests`

+You can also trigger running of doctests:
+`pipenv run pytest`

 Note: this will require docker to be able to spawn an ES cluster.